 Meditation is not only psychologically beneficial.
 Beneath the threshold of our awareness it creates profound and highly beneficial changes in our physical functioning.
 These changes include the hormones, neurotransmitters and enzymes our bodies produce.
 While research in this field is still relatively new, and scientists can’t yet make any definitive statements, the evidence so far shows a variety of inter-related ways in which meditation reduces stress, slows ageing and promotes a longer – and more contented – life.

-If you’d like to receive more blogs on this and related subjects, please click the ‘Follow’ button at the bottom right hand of your screen now!
+If you’d like to receive more blogs on this and related subjects, please Subscribe at the top left of the screen now!

 You’ll find a lot more about the multiple impacts of meditation on body and mind in my latest book:

 Australia, UK and Kindle edition:

 USA and Canada:

 The wonderful photo used to illustrate this story is from: https://www.facebook.com/pages/Le-Chat-Photographe/144937935616553?fref=ts